nanodesigns/download-via-email/readme.txt

 Yes, the plugin deletes all its data on uninstallation

+= What's the default privilege using the plugin? =

+Default privilege to the admin menu page is 'administrator'.
+But there is a filter hook <code>nano_ed_role</code>, with this you can add a filter to change the role anytime. :)

 == Screenshots ==

 1. **Download via Email** - how it will look like at the front end